Adam Boulton: Post Sky

-On 2nd March 2023 at the University of Keele, Boulton addressed members of the Keele World Affairs group on the topic of "Governments and the Media".
+He says he has not voted for any party since becoming a journalist.

+In 2013 Boulton received an honorary doctorate of business from Plymouth University.

 Personal life

-Boulton divorced his first wife, The Hon.
-Kerena Anne Boulton, after his affair with Tony Blair's spin doctor Anji Hunter became front page tabloid news in 2002.
-Kerena is the sister of the 4th Baron Melchett (Peter Melchett), the former Labour minister and environmentalist; she is the eldest daughter of the 3rd Baron Melchett, the first Chairman of the British Steel Corporation (BSC), and his wife Sonia Melchett, the writer and socialite.
+Boulton married The Honourable Kerena Anne Boulton.
+Kerena is the sister of Peter Mond, 4th Baron Melchett, the former Labour minister and environmentalist and the eldest daughter of Julian Edward Alfred Mond, 3rd Baron Melchett, the first chairman of the British Steel Corporation (BSC), and his wife Sonia Melchett, the writer and socialite.

+After his affair with Tony Blair's spin doctor Anji Hunter became front page tabloid news in 2002, they divorced.
 Boulton married Hunter at St James's Church, Piccadilly, on 22 July 2006.
-Both have children from their previous marriages.
+Both have children from previous marriages.

-He claims not to have voted for any party since becoming a journalist.